 The Global HRP for the COVID-19 Pandemic was launched on 25 March 2020 and is a joint effort by members of the IASC, including UN, other international organizations and NGOs with a humanitarian mandate, to analyse and respond to the direct public health and indirect immediate humanitarian consequences of the pandemic, particularly on people in countries already facing other crises.
 It seeks to respond to the additional needs from the COVID-19 pandemic while ensuring continued support on pre-existing crises.
-The Global HRP was updated on 7 May 2020 and appeals for US$6.71 billion and aims to enable us to fight the virus in the world’s poorest countries and address the needs of the most vulnerable people, especially women and children, older people, and those with disabilities or chronic illness.
+The Global HRP was updated on 7 May 2020 and 16 July and appeals for US$10.3 billion.
+It aims to enable us to fight the virus in the world’s poorest countries and address the needs of the most vulnerable people, especially women and children, older people, and those with disabilities or chronic illness.
 View the funding overview of the GHRP on the Financial Tracking Service here.